 If you become disabled during the time you are employed full-time, you may be eligible for disability benefits.
 How much you will earn will be dependent on your policy.
-Sometimes the wording in long term disability policies can be lengthy and confusing.
+Sometimes the wording in long-term disability policies can be lengthy and confusing.
 Here are some answers to frequently asked questions about long-term disability pay:

-How Much Will Your Monthly Payment Be?
+How Much Will My Monthly Payment Be?

+The amount you receive in long-term disability benefits under your policy will depend on several factors, including the terms of your policy and your individual circumstances.
 Consult your policy for the exact percentage of your salary that you will receive.
 Usually, the number is between 50% and 80% of your gross salary.
 Some policies will only pay you a set amount per month regardless of your salary, so it’s always best to review your policy.

 Will I Have to Pay Taxes?